MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

    ![File plan template with information filled in](../media/file-plan-filled-out-template.png)

-4. Under step 3 on the **Fill out and import your file plan** page, click **Browse for files** to upload the filled-out template.
+4. Under step 3 on the **Fill out and import your file plan** page, click **Browse for files** to upload the filled-out template, and then select **Next**.

-   File plan validates the entries and displays the import statistics.
+   File plan uploads the file and validates the entries, displaying the import statistics.

    ![File plan import statistics](../media/file-plan-import-statistics.png)

-   If there's a validation error, file plan import continues to validate every entry in the import file and displays all errors  referencing the line and row numbers in the import file.
-Copy the displayed error results so you can correct them when you return to the import file.
+5. Depending on the validation results:

+    - If validation fails: Note the row number and column name to correct in the import file.
+Select **Close**, and then **Yes** to confirm.
+Correct the errors in the file and save it, select the **Import** option again, and return to step 4.

+    - If validation passes: You can select **Go Live** to make the retention labels available in your tenant.
+Or, select the Close icon for the page, and **Yes** to confirm you want to close the wizard without making the retention labels available in your tenant at this time.

-When the import is complete, you can now add the retention labels to a new retention label policy, or auto-apply them.
+When the imported labels are added to your tenant, you can now add them to a new retention label policy, or auto-apply them.
 You can do this right from the **File plan** page by selecting the dropdown from **+ Create a label** and then **Policy to publish labels**, or **Policy to auto-apply a label**.

 ## Next steps